CarlyPortch/HIMB-Summer-Course-Independent-Project/IndependentProject.md

 ## Summary

-The goal of this study is to understand the sediment transport systems at Torbay in Albany, Western Australia.
-Due to the site’s large waves and rugged coastline, it undergoes significant erosion and deposition annnually.
+The goal of this study is to understand the sediment transport systems at Torbay in Albany, Western Australia, and identify whether this is possible using satellite imagery.
+Due to the sites large waves and rugged coastline, it undergoes significant erosion and deposition annnually.

 ## Question(s)